xingeng-wang/clock-in-clock-out/README.md

 - run the `virtualenv env` to create a virtual environment
 - run the `. env/bin/activate` to activate the virtual environment
 - run `pip install -r requirements.txt` to install the required python library
-- run `python src/main.py` to start the server on your local machine
+- run `gunicorn main:APP` to start the server on your local machine
-- Navigate to the http://127.0.0.1:8080 on your web browser
+- Navigate to the http://127.0.0.1:8000 on your web browser